bastionzero/bastionzero-sdk-go/CONTRIBUTING.md

-Changie will then prompt for a Github issue or pull request number (note: If your change spans across multiple issues or PRs, you can include all of them as a comma separated list of numbers). _Repeat_ this process for any additional changes.
+Changie will then prompt for a Github issue or pull request number (note: If your change spans across multiple issues or PRs, you can include all of them as a comma separated list of numbers).
+Please do not include a leading `#` when specifying the GitHub issue or pull request number. _Repeat_ this process for any additional changes.
 The `.yaml` files created in the `.changes/unreleased` folder should be pushed to the repository along with any code changes.

 #### Entry (`body`) format